ChinlabLiCsCode/MonitoringDatabase/README.md

             isOn:
             measurement:
             field: "what you actually measure"
+            True or False (checks whether measurement is dependent on some other event)

 The parameters should be a dictionary containing the function names being called.
 For example, if your device driver has a function called getMainTemp, then one of the parameters should be MainTemp with the mearement being "Temperature (units)"